Jonah Crab

 Life History

 Jonah crab (Cancer borealis) are distributed in the waters of the Northwest Atlantic Ocean primarily from Newfoundland, Canada to Florida.
-The life cycle of Jonah crab is poorly described and what is known is largely compiled from a patchwork of studies.
+The Jonah crab life cycle is poorly described and what is known is largely compiled from a patchwork of studies.
 Female crab are believed to move nearshore during the late spring and summer and then return offshore in the fall and winter.
 The reasons for this inshore migration are unknown, but maturation, spawning and molting have all been postulated.
 Due to the lack of a widespread and well-developed aging method for crustaceans, the age and growth of Jonah crab is poorly described.
 It is theorized that the size of maturity for Jonah crab in U.S. waters is between 4” and 5” based off of studies on the Scotian Shelf and Virginia.
 Like other Cancer crab species, Jonah crab consume a variety of prey including snails, arthropods, algae, mussels and polychaetes.

 Commercial & Recreational Fisheries